YottaDB/YDBDoc/ProgrammersGuide/langfeat.rst

    $&[packagename.]name[^name][parameter-list]

 Where packagename, like the name elements is a valid M name.
-Because of the parsing conventions of M, the identifier between the ampersand (&) and the optional parameter-list has precisely constrained punctuation – a later section describes how to transform this into a more richly punctuated name should that be appropriate for the called function.
+Because of the parsing conventions of M, the identifier between the ampersand (&) and the optional parameter-list has precisely constrained punctuation - a later section describes how to transform this into a more richly punctuated name should that be appropriate for the called function.
 While the intent of the syntax is to permit the name^name to match an M labelref, there is no semantic implication to any use of the caret (^).

 .. note::
-   For more information on external calls, see `Chapter 11: “Integrating External Routines” <./extrout.html>`_.
+   For more information on external calls, see `Chapter 11: "Integrating External Routines" <./extrout.html>`_.

 .. _extrinsic-functions: